padok-team/terraform-google-cloudsql-mysql/README.md

 - AAUser I can deploy a public/private MySQL Database with N replica
 - AAUser I can deploy a public/private MySQL Database with/without TLS encryption

-// By default, deployed Database is in HA mode, with a 7 retention days backup strategy.
+<em>By default, deployed Database is in HA mode, with a 7 retention days backup strategy.</em>
 ## Usage

 ```hcl